hclcnx/global-samples/disable-content-creation/README.md

 2. This does not affect SmartCloud Notes (email / calendar) services.

 ## Enabling the Customization Extension
+If your organization already makes use of the Customizer technology, then proceed with the administrator instructions to set up the extension.

+Otherwise, send an email to [hclcnxdev@pnp-hcl.com](mailto:hclcnxdev@pnp-hcl.com) including your **Organization Name** and **Organization ID** number and request that Customizer be enabled for your organization.
+Once that is done, you will be notified and can proceed with the instructions below.

 The files that enable the hiding of the elements are made available and are directly referencable from the public git repository [ibmcnxdev
 /
 global-samples](https://github.com/ibmcnxdev/global-samples) in the [disable-content-creation](https://github.com/ibmcnxdev/global-samples/tree/master/disable-content-creation) directory.